rust-lang/book/src/ch17-03-more-futures.md

 until runtime.

-To make this work, we need to use *trait objects*, just as we did for returning different kinds of errors from the same function in [Returning Errors from the run function][dyn] back in Chapter 12.
+To make this work, we need to use *trait objects*, just as we did for returning different kinds of errors from the same function in [“Returning Errors from the run function”][dyn] back in Chapter 12.
 Again, we will cover trait objects in detail in Chapter 17.
 Here, it lets us treat each of the anonymous futures produced by these types as interchangeable, since all of them by definition implement the `Future` trait.